guymkaplan/finetune-clip/README.md

 - Optimize hyperparameters for CLIP fine-tuning
 - Add support for multiple image enrichment models
 - Add support for distributed training across multiple instances
+- Support for batch transform jobs on an existing model